4-6-2: France

-The Paris à Orléans ordered a further 98 Pacific locomotives that were delivered between 1908 and 1910, and another 89 in 1909 and 1910.
+The Paris à Orléans ordered 98 further Pacific locomotives that were delivered between 1908 and 1910, and another 89 in 1909 and 1910.
 Another fifty were ordered from the American Locomotive Company in 1921 and forty of the type TP-État were bought in 1923.
 The company was particularly famous for the Chapelon Pacifics of 1929 to 1932.

-The L'Ouest followed with two prototype 4-6-2 locomotives in 1908, but did not continue with the Pacific type.
+L'Ouest followed with two prototype 4-6-2 locomotives in 1908, but did not continue with the Pacific type.

 The Alsace-Lorraine built eight Pacific locomotives in 1909, at the time when the railway was still under German control.
 These became French locomotives in 1920.

 The Paris à Lyon et à la Méditerranée (PLM) was the largest French user of Pacific locomotives, owning 462, built between 1909 and 1932.
 These were both compound and simple locomotives and were built both with and without superheaters.
 Large numbers were later rebuilt to compounds or to incorporate superheaters by both the PLM and the state-owned SNCF.